NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 | `*atmos_diurn.nc`     | files contain **hourly** MGCM output averaged over 5 days   |
 | `*atmos_daily.nc`     | **continuous time series** of the MGCM output               |

-> **NOTE:** the 5-digit number at the begining of each `netCDF` file corresponds to the sol number at which that file's records begin.
+> **NOTE:** the 5-digit sol number at the begining of each `netCDF` file indicates when the file's records begin.
 These files are pulled from a simulation that was warm-started from a 10 year run. `10 years x ~668 sols/year = 6680 sols`.
-The earliest date on our files is 07180 (the middle of the year).
+The earliest date on these files is 07180 (the middle of the year).

-For easier post-processing and plotting, we can combine like files along the `time` axis to create one of each filetype:
+For easier post-processing and plotting, concatenate like-filetypes along the `time` axis:

 ```bash
 (amesGCM3)>$ MarsFiles.py *fixed.nc -c